 \subsection{Commonsense Reasoning Tasks}

-\paragraph{Date Understanding} Table \ref{t3} presents the results on Date Understanding written in 10 randomly selected low-resourced languages from FLORES-200 \citep{nllb2022} on GPT-4o-mini.
+\paragraph{Date Understanding} Table \ref{t3} presents the results on Date Understanding written in 10 randomly selected low-resourced languages from FLORES-200 \citep{nllb2022} on GPT-4o.
 Similar to the results on math tasks, DIP is obviously better than all the baselines, except for on kaz\_Cyrl.
 We also note that the experiments on Llama-3.2 in Table \ref{t3llama} and Mixtral in Table \ref{t4mixtral} all give the same conclusion that DIP is obviously effective.

-On Llama-3.2, it is obviously better than the baselines, improving it from 17.22 in average on Standard Prompting to 23.94 on average with DIP.
-In contrast, on Mixtral, DIP gives a better improvement than on Llama, from 17.84 on Cross-lingual Thought to 49.08 on DIP, which probably indicate that DIP can gives a better improvement when the applied LLMs are stronger in performance.
+On Llama-3.2, it is obviously better than the baselines, improving it from 17.22 on average on Standard Prompting to 23.94 on average with DIP.
+In contrast, on Mixtral, DIP gives a better improvement than on Llama, by to 49.08 on DIP, which probably indicate that DIP can gives a better improvement when the applied LLMs are stronger in performance.
 Nevertheless, the performance improvement from DIP is consistent.
 We also note that for some languages on Llama-3.2, DIP can be a bit lower than some baselines, such as in Table \ref{t3llama} on ibo\_Latn.
-However this does not affect the final conclusion that DIP is obviously better than the baselines, according to the averaged performance. \paragraph{Sports Understanding} Table \ref{t4} presents the results on Sports Understanding written in 10 randomly selected low-resourced languages from FLORES-200 \citep{nllb2022}.
+However, this does not affect the overall final conclusion that DIP is obviously better than the baselines, according to the obvious averaged performance improvement with DIP as in Table \ref{t3llama}. \paragraph{Sports Understanding} Table \ref{t4} presents the results on Sports Understanding written in 10 randomly selected low-resourced languages from FLORES-200 \citep{nllb2022}.
 Similar to the results on math tasks, DIP is obviously better than all the baselines, on all the languages.
-This suggests the consistent improvement and the usefulness of DIP on Sports Understanding.
+This suggests the consistent improvement and the usefulness of DIP in the task of Sports Understanding.

 \paragraph{Ablation Study} The last three rows indicate the effectiveness of different components in DIP, where the performance decreases when we remove English pivoting and chain-of-thought.
 All those components are important to DIP.